valdisiljuconoks/localization-provider-core/docs/getting-started-adminui.md

 ### Setup Library

-And when built+in support is configured, you can now add support for DbLocalizationProvider library (again in `Startup.cs`):
+And when built-in support is configured, you can now add support for DbLocalizationProvider library (again in `Startup.cs`):

 ```csharp
 public void ConfigureServices(IServiceCollection services)